EYBlockchain/nightfall_3/README.md

 (root of `nightfall-client`) and run `npm test`.

 Once the tests are complete you can run `docker-compose down` or `docker-compose down -v`, although the latter will require you to re-do the trusted setup.
-You can also reset the Timber database without deleting the trusted setup by running the `./kill-timberdb` script.
+You can also reset the Timber and nightfall-client databases without deleting the trusted setup by running the `./clean_and_reset` script.
 This is useful as the database can sometimes get out of step if the tests are aborted.
 A clue that this is the issue will be that the logging shows `null` leaf values being returned.
-It's generally simplest to always use `./kill-timberdb` to restart the environment for all times when you don't want a trusted setup to be re-done.
+It's generally simplest to always use `./clean_and_reset` to restart the environment for all times when you don't want a trusted setup to be re-done.